 For example, no matter how good you are as a landscaper, if you’re targeting apartment dwellers, you’re not going to make any sales.
 Right?
 Smart business owners know that it is critical to understand their target market and do this by defining their ideal target customer profile.

-If you aren’t clear on your target customer profile, the process of defining it is simple.
-It can definitely get more involved, but here are the basics:
+If you aren’t clear on understanding your customer profile, the process of defining it is simple.
+It can definitely get more involved

 Step 1: Define the physical characteristics (or demographics) of your target customers in detail.

 Start off by identifying everyone who needs what you sell.
 Now what exactly does this “physical profile” refer to?
 You have to identify markers that apply to your best customers.
 If you are business selling to consumers (B-2-C), you might focus on gender, age, education level, marital status, income level, employment status, geographic location, and the like.
 If you are business selling to businesses (B-2-B), you might focus on number of employees, industry, job description, geographic location, annual revenue, and so on.